torstenboettjer/sandbox/README.md

 ## Setup

-For the sandbox, system engineers need a git account and a Linux VM or container.
-Linux subsystems on [Windows](https://learn.microsoft.com/en-us/windows/wsl/about) or [ChromeOS](https://chromeos.dev/en/linux) are sufficient.
-MacOS can use the Nix package manager directly and refer to  [nix-darwin](https://github.com/LnL7/nix-darwin) community project.
-In this example, ChromeOS is used in combination with a Github account.
-The default recommendation for the size of the VM is *80 to 120GB*.
+For the sandbox, system engineers need a git account and a Linux VM or container, e.g. the Linux Subsystem provided with [Windows](https://learn.microsoft.com/en-us/windows/wsl/about) or [ChromeOS](https://chromeos.dev/en/linux).
+The recommendation for the size of the VM is *80 to 120GB*.
 However, this may vary per use case.
 The package mananger is installed via command line interface.
+MacOS can use the Nix package manager directly and refer to  [nix-darwin](https://github.com/LnL7/nix-darwin) community project.

 ```sh
 sh <(curl -L https://nixos.org/nix/install) --daemon --yes